This week’s roundup of news from the UK rail industry.

 Unit 717002 performed flawlessly using an improved baseline of the current Class 700 Thameslink ETCS system (3.4.0 on board over 2.3.0d runway side), through the Thameslink ‘core’, between St Pancras and Blackfriars in central London.

 Rail operator unveils new recycling initiative to make Brighton Britain’s greenest station

 Govia Thameslink Railway (GTR) launched a new green initiative in Brighton to mark National Recycling Week.

 Aiming to offer the highest recycling rate of any station in the rail network, GTR aims to increase recycling rates at Brighton station to 95%, from an average of 30% over the past year, thanks to to a new mobile separation unit (MSU) installed at Brighton station. .

 Currently 12% of the total waste collected on GTR’s 800 mile network comes from Brighton; before the pandemic, in an average year, the station produced 650 tonnes of waste.

 The new unit will electronically separate, wash, compact, baling, weigh and label all waste from Brighton Station, as well as all Southern and Thameslink trains to and from the city, in partnership with the innovative start-up in sustainable development, The Green Block.

 Gatwick Express – Gatwick Express services remain suspended until further notice.

-Hull trains – Hull trains currently offer reduced service, in line with passenger demand and current government advice.
+Hull trains – Hull trains currently provide reduced service, in accordance with passenger demand and current government advice.

 Transport for London Status